pengguo-seismo/pengguo-seismo.github.io/_pages/about.md

 I work on:

-Wave propagation theory and inversion
+Wave propagation theory and inversion.
 ======
 .